retebuonvivere/retebuonvivere/README.md

 # Goals

 We want to:

 1. Create a meshwork visualization for retevuonvivere project

-2. Create a meshwork visualization algoritm for displaying dynamic networks
+2. Create a general meshwork visualization algoritm for displaying dynamic networks (We want to make the meshwork algorithm open, in order to be implemented in other network apps such as [gephi][3]).

 # Dynamic Network

 The "traditional" way to visualize dynamic networks - which are networks changing through time - is to add a timeline object (a slide) by which the user can limit the time range of data.
-A remarkable example is the [immersion][5] web app created by Daniel Smilkov, Deepak Jagdish, and César Hidalgo at Mit Media Lab, which displays emails.
+A remarkable example is the [immersion][5] web app created by Daniel Smilkov, Deepak Jagdish, and César Hidalgo at Mit Media Lab, which displays collaborators through emails.
 A similar solution is used in the wellknown desktop app [Gephi][3] (for details see [this tutorial](http://www.clementlevallois.net/gephi/tuto/gephi_tutorial_dynamics.pdf) by Gephi community supporter Clement Levallois).

 # Meshwork